BenBeresfordJones/MGBC-Toolkit/README.md

 ### 3) `hm_blast` ###

 Finds the taxonomic locations (genomes and species) of supplied sequence-level features, either genes or proteins.
-Can analyse multiple functional annotation schemes from eggNOG emapper-v2 and InterProScan v5.

 __Requirements:__
 * `R` (tested v3.6.0); requires Rscript to be executable via `$PATH`